arod1104/odin-landing-page/README.md

 # odin-landing-page

 This repository contains source material for the landing page project for The Odin Project.
+The project is a simple landing page that uses HTML and CSS to create a responsive design.

+All code was written by me based off reference images provided by The Odin Project as well as reference material.

 ## Assignment (taken from [The Odin Project](https://www.theodinproject.com/lessons/foundations-landing-page))